Relative expanders: Abstract

 \section{Abstract}

 We exhibit a finitely generated group $G$ and a sequence of finite index normal subgroups $N_n\trianglelefteqslant G$ such that for every finite generating subset $S\subseteq G$, the sequence of finite Cayley graphs $(G/N_n, S)$ does not coarsely embed into any $L^p$-space for $1\leqslant p<\infty$ (moreover, into any uniformly curved Banach space), and yet admits no weakly embedded expander.
+The reason why our examples do not coarsely embed is a new phenomenon called relative expansion, which we define in terms of Poincar\'e inequalities.